emalvaradog/random-motivational-quotes/README.md

 # daily-motivation-quotes

+This is my first npm package published :)
 I'll be adding new quotes to the package.
 I bet you can do a become the person you want to be :)

 ## Install